About statutory land valuations in Queensland

 - take into account physical attributes and constraints on use of the land.

-An extensive quality assurance and review process ensures land valuations are accurate before they are issued.
+A quality assurance and review process ensures land valuations are accurate before they are issued.

 Statutory land values: the real value of your land